-The Advantages
+1. The Advantages.

-The advantages of the Database Lovers' method of recruiting and placement are: (i) They are able to provide firms with candidates matching their openings on an on going basis (and not upset firms with unsolicited resumes in the process);
+The advantages of the Database Lover's method of recruiting and placement are:

+(i) They are able to provide firms with candidates matching their openings on an on going basis (and not upset firms with unsolicited resumes in the process);

 The Database Lover submits candidates in response to actual openings that employers have.
+As employers have openings, the Database Lover will provide them with candidates.
 Employers know that the Database Lover only sends them candidates if they have an actual opening.
-Accordingly, firms come to rely upon the Database Lover for a steady stream of applicants for its positions and most often are not annoyed with the Database Lover's recruiting efforts.
+Accordingly, firms come to rely upon the Database Lover for a steady stream of applicants for their positions and most often are not annoyed with the Database Lover's recruiting efforts.

-(ii) If they are aggressive, they can approach employers with openings in odd areas (e.g., Maine, Sacramento, Indiana, Saudi Arabia) with appropriate candidates that are likely to be direct hits;
+(2) If they are aggressive, they can approach employers with openings in odd areas (e.g., Maine, Sacramento, Indiana, Saudi Arabia) with appropriate candidates that are likely to be direct hits;

 One advantage of the Database Lover's method of recruiting is that it is quite literal.
-Because their emphasis is not on knowing markets like Market Penetrators, or knowing firms like Cougars, Database Lovers can often be quite effective.
+Because their emphasis is not on knowing markets like the Market Penetrator, or knowing firms like the Cougar, the Database Lover can often be quite effective.
 This is particularly so in areas "off the beaten path" where employers may have openings for an extended period of time and see few candidates.

-For example, if there is a firm in rural Maine with an opening for a patent attorney and the Database Lover finds an excellent candidate willing to interview with that firm, his or her efforts are likely to have a very high rate of success.
+For example, if there is a firm in rural Maine with an opening for a patent attorney and the Database Lover finds and excellent candidate willing to interview with that firm, their efforts may have a very high rate of success.

-The Disadvantages
+2. The Disadvantages.

-The disadvantages of the Database Lovers' recruiting methods are:
+The disadvantages of the Database Lover's method of recruiting and placement are: